 Data breaches, compliance mandates, and identity theft have made it increasingly difficult for organizations and individuals to establish trust online.
 Yet, for those very same reasons, it’s more important than ever.

-From the baseline identification of a customer or user to the recurring process of ensuring that the person logging into or using your online services is the person you think they are, there has never been a more urgent need to get it right.
-Identification, verification, and authentication each play a role in your ability to keep your online channels free from fraud, maintain compliance with KYC/AML and other identity-related regulations, and deliver a positive customer experience.
+From the baseline identification of a customer or user to the recurring authentication process of ensuring that the person logging into or using your online services is the person you think they are, there has never been a more urgent need to get it right.
+Identification, verification, authentication and authorization each play a role in your ability to keep your online channels free from fraud, maintain compliance with KYC/AML and other identity-related regulations, and deliver a positive customer experience.

 What is Identification?